Table of Contents:

 Here’s the story that you’re more likely to hear about bariatric surgery; ‘Jane tried to lose weight the ‘easy way.’
 Yep, she had that Lap Band thing.
 Well she almost died on the operating table.
 For an entire year, she could only drink water and eat baby food.
 Then she gained it all back!
 I just saw her drinking a coke and eating a donut.
 Man, people just want the easy way out.’

 It’s stories like these that give all of bariatric surgery a bad rap.
-And while some of those scary stories are true, most of them are embellished, changed, and outright gossip.
+And while some of those scary stories are true, most of them are embellished, changed, or outright gossip.

 Some patients do regain weight years after bariatric surgery.
-It’s typically not the surgery that failed, but instead the patient or bariatric program that failed.
+In those cases, it’s typically not the surgery that failed, but instead the patient or bariatric program that failed.
 Failure (inadequate weight loss) typically happens for two reasons:

 - Lack of pre and post-operative education and support (the bariatric program’s fault if these weren’t offered) or…